natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

      'model': '4451',
      'vendor': 'Cisco'}

-Как и list comprehensions, dict comprehensions можно делать вложенными.
-Попробуем аналогичным образом преобразовать ключи во вложенных словарях:
+Like the list comprehensions, dict comprehensions can be nested.
+Try to convert keys in nested dictionaries in the same way:

 .. code:: python